luraess/ViscousGlacier2D.jl/README.md

 ## Description
 This repository contains GPU and CPU implementations of a 2D Stokes solver to resolve glacier flow on an inclined plane with a stress-free surface.
 The routines exemplify the implementation of a fast and concise (60 lines of code) iterative solving strategy referred to as Pseudo-Transient.
 The core of the Pseudo-Transient approach relies in using physics-motivated transient terms within differential equations in order to iteratively converge to an accurate solution.

 The routines relate to a seminar on _"Simply solving PDEs"_.
-Slide compilation is accessible [here](#seminar-presentation).
+The seminar presentation is accessible [here](#seminar-presentation).
+Further material relating to the pseudo-transient method and pseudo-transient solvers can be found [here](https://ptsolvers.github.io).

 ## Content
 * [Script list](#script-list)